 In my many years of working behind a desk, I’ve tried a lot of different office equipment, and being 5’1″-ish means I have special requirements for making my workstation more comfortable.

-Of course, good equipment is no replacement for frequent breaks, using a standing desk, and regular exercise, but I always make sure my equipment is working for me, not against me.
+Of course, good equipment is no replacement for frequent breaks and regular exercise, but I always make sure my equipment is working for me, not against me.
 Here are all the must-haves if you’re on the shorter side of the height spectrum.

 This content may contain affiliate links for products I use and believe in.
 If you subscribe or make a purchase after clicking one of these links, I’ll earn some money at no extra cost to you.
 I deeply appreciate your support so I can keep doing what I love — providing helpful content to readers like you!
 Thank you!